 2.2 Data Entry Control (Verification, whether and by whom personal data is entered into a Data Processing System, is changed or deleted): The principal service stores, changes or deletes any data records only as long as the system allows it.
 It is possible to track which user made changes to the data.

 3. Availability and Resilience (Article 32 Paragraph 1 Point b GDPR)

-4. Procedures for regular testing, assessment and evaluation (Article 32 Paragraph 1 Point d GDPR; Article 25 Paragraph 1 GDPR)
+4. Procedures for regular testing, assessment and evaluation (Article 32 Paragraph 1 of the GDPR; Article 25 Paragraph 1 of the GDPR)

 4.1 Data Protection Management (Incident Response Management; Data Protection by Design and Default (Article 25 Paragraph 2 GDPR); Order or Contract Control): FastTrack Software has appointed the Data Protection Officer stated in section 15 of the Agreement.
 Any employee of FastTrack Software with access to production data for support purposes will sign a non-disclosure agreement with FastTrack Software.
 FastTrack Software uses Microsoft Azure, which means a standard agreement is place between FastTrack Software and Microsoft.
 The performance of and access to the production environment is evaluated on a scheduled monthly basis by an authorized administrator employed by FastTrack Software.
 The monitoring service used for Availability Control is equally tested and verified on a monthly basis by an authorized administrator.